• Skip to primary navigation

 8th November 2020 Lisa 96 Comments

-Regular readers of my gardening blogs will know I love growing plants that not only look pretty but that you can use in cooking as well.
-But I do appreciate this isn’t always easy to do, especially if you don’t have much outside space.
-However, with self-care and wellness very much on my mind at the moment, I want to share the benefits and pleasures of growing a tea garden indoors.
+AD | Regular readers of my gardening blogs know I love growing pretty plants that you can use in cooking as well.
+But, if you don’t have much outside space, and with self-care and wellness very much on my mind at the moment, I want to share the benefits and pleasures of growing a tea garden indoors.
 Because many herbs are tender and are better grown indoors anyway.
 And because if you enjoy herbal teas, but growing your own isn’t something you’ve tried before, then you might be surprised at how easy and fun it can be.

 Contents

-• 2 Tea garden plants – which ones to choose?
+• 2 Tea Garden Plants – Which Ones to Choose?

 • 3.1 Basil